 Catherine Fisher's novel, Incarceron, set in a futuristic living prison,was the Times Children's Book of the Year.
 Together with its sequel Sapphique, it spent six weeks in the New York Times bestseller list .
 More

 Over 350 writers flock to the famous university city to discuss affairs literary, political, historical, environmental and culinary - to name just a few - for the eight-day Oxford Literary Festival, hosted by the atmospheric Christ Church College with its Tudor hall and cloisters.
 When?
-22-30 March, 2014.
-More
+March each year (over for 2014) More

 Hay Festival was founded around a kitchen table in 1987 and continues to attract the most exciting writers, filmmakers, comedians, politicians and musicians to inspire, delight and entertain.
 For 10 days in May, Hay is full of stories, ideas, laughter and music.
 Still the best literary festival in the country?
 When?
 22 May–1 June, 2014.
 More

 600+ authors attend of the oldest and best loved literature festivals in the world, lectures, poetry readings, children's events, interviews, storytelling, book groups, writing workshops, education projects, live literature.
 Over 100,000 tickets sell for the ten day event.
 As big as it gets.
 When?
 October 3-12, 2014.
 More

 Every year, hundreds of writers and other literary professionals around the world are imprisoned, prosecuted, persecuted, attacked, threatened, forced into exile or even murdered as a result of their work.
 English PEN’s International Campaigns seek to defend and support these writers and their families, and to help bring about the necessary changes to make the freedom to write a reality around the world.